olange/learning-streams/README.md

 # Learning Streams and Observables

-Learning using Streams, Observables and Transforms with JavaScript – articles, useful resources, courseware, personal notes.
+Learning using Streams, Observables and Transforms with JavaScript – articles, useful resources, personal notes.

 ## Articles: first principles